softwareguru/osacon-website/content/sessions/2023/proton-a-single-binary-to-tackle-streaming-and-historical-analytics.md

- Timeplus also dedicates to contribute Proton's streaming query processing features back to the ClickHouse community and it is already in progress (Github issue https://github.com/ClickHouse/ClickHouse/issues/54776, and PR https://github.com/ClickHouse/ClickHouse/pull/54870).
+ Timeplus also dedicates to contribute Proton's streaming query processing features back to the ClickHouse® community and it is already in progress (Github issue https://github.com/ClickHouse/ClickHouse/issues/54776, and PR https://github.com/ClickHouse/ClickHouse/pull/54870).

  So we like to present the porting roadmap and hear the feedbacks from the community.
-We believe with the addition of streaming processing capability, ClickHouse OSS will serve the community users better.
+We believe with the addition of streaming processing capability, ClickHouse® OSS will serve the community users better.